limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-25](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-25.png)

 Here we are, back at the breakpoint.
-Before `BBBBBB` returns, notice the top of the stack?
-We see 120 `'A'`s followed by `BBBBBB`.
+Before `BBBBBB` returns, we see 120 `'A'`s followed by `BBBBBB` at the top of the stack.
 If we can find a return address with `jmp rsp` or `call rsp`, we are able to execute a 120-byte payload placed in the stack.

 ![screenshot-26](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-26.png)